Bollingen: Points of interest

 Bollingen is known for the "Tower" built there by Carl Gustav Jung.
 Another remarkable site is the nearby Wurmsbach Abbey.

 Transportation

-There was a train station about halfway between the village and the Wurmsbach Abbey, which closed in 2004 for economic reasons.
+Bollingen was a railway station located about halfway between Bollingen village and the Wurmsbach Abbey, which closed in 2004 for economic reasons.
 It is located on the Rapperswil–Ziegelbrücke railway line in between Blumenau and Schmerikon stations.
 The railway building remained, but the platforms have been removed.

 Since railway services were suspended, public transport was reduced to a bus service.
-As of December 2022, there is a bus line (621) between Rapperswil and Buech/St. Dyonis (closest bus stop is Buechstr.
-West, a ca. 30 minute walk away from Bollingen village) The bus route, operated by Schneider Busbetriebe, is as follows:
+Until December 2023, bus line 621 operated between Rapperswil and Buech/St. Dyonis (closest bus stop is Buechstr.
+West, a ca. 30 minute walk away from Bollingen village).
+Line 621 was subsumed into line 995, operated by Schneider Busbetriebe.
+The route was shortened and the western terminus became Jona.
+As of December 2023, the bus route is as follows: